Journey-West/DeltaVision/precompiled/README.md

 # DeltaVision Precompiled Binaries and Packages

-This directory contains precompiled binaries and ready-to-use packages for DeltaVision, enabling deployment in highly-restricted and air-gapped environments.
+This directory contains precompiled binaries and information about ready-to-use packages for DeltaVision, enabling deployment in highly-restricted and air-gapped environments.

 ## Structure